-In 2011 the Committee on Climate Change (CCC) published a Bioenergy Review, providing an assessment of the role that bioenergy could play in meeting the UK’s 2050 emissions target.
-Using evidence gathered from academics, industry and research bodies, it highlighted the importance of bioenergy and made recommendations on how bioenergy resources could best be used.
+Back in 2011 the Committee on Climate Change (CCC) investigated the role that bioenergy could play in meeting the UK’s 2050 carbon emissions target.

 Bioenergy is one of the largest sources of renewable energy in the UK and is the only renewable source able to produce heat and power as well as liquid and gaseous fuels.